-In 2012, Metal Shark won the contract to replace the USCG’s aging fleet of 470 response boats with its new design, based on the Metal Shark 29’ Defiant-class monohull pilothouse platform.
+In 2012, Metal Shark won the 470-boat contract to replace the USCG’s aging response boat fleet with its new design, based on the Metal Shark 29’ Defiant-class monohull pilothouse platform.
 Powered by twin Honda 225 HP outboards, the trailerable, C-130 transportable RB-S II reaches speeds of 50 knots.
 The RBS-II features Metal Shark’s signature “pillarless glass” pilothouse, which rewards crews with significantly enhanced visibility and safety compared to conventional pilothouse designs using smaller, framed windows.
 For the Coast Guard, Metal Shark designed the RBS with quickly-lowering side and aft windows, which convert the enclosed pilothouse to an open cockpit for maximum operational versatility.

 The $192 million contract for the RBS-II was one of the largest boat buys of its kind for the U.S. Coast Guard.
 Metal Shark was selected as one of two finalists for the contract and won out after an exhaustive series of head to head tests proved the merits of the company’s innovation and substantial investment in new technology.
 Serialized production of the RBS is ongoing at Metal Shark’s Jeanerette, Louisiana production facility, with new vessels completing weekly.
 RBS production reached a milestone in July, 2016, with the delivery of the 200th RBS-II to the USCG.